 represented an Austin technology company in a case involving theft of trade secrets by a rival company.

 represented a real estate developer in an SEC investigation relating to alleged Securities Act and Exchange Act violations by developer’s business partner.

 represented a student loan company in an investigation by the Massachusetts Attorney General’s Office arising from the company’s origination of loans for students attending a technical college.

 represented a former mayor of a Mexican city in civil forfeiture action by the United States Attorney’s Office for the Southern District of Texas involving allegations of public corruption.

 represented a leading national forensic laboratory in administrative proceedings before the Texas Forensic Science Commission.

 represented a foreign hedge fund in connection with a lawsuit filed in New York state court against a financial institution in connection with billions of dollars of purchases of residential mortgage-backed securities.

-representing a Fortune 500 oil and gas company in defending a putative class action and other royalty disputes.
+represented a publicly traded oil and gas company in defending a putative class action and other royalty disputes.

 part of team that secured the dismissal of all charges in a defamation suit filed against a former Board of Regents member for a university in Texas.